dexie/Dexie.js/samples/electron/README.md

 npm start
 ```

 No prerequisits.

-Note: This samples sets `Dexie.debug = true;`.
-See documetation about [Dexie.debug](https://github.com/dfahlander/Dexie.js/wiki/Dexie.debug) and how to automate that in a build step.
+Well, you need a computer.
+And nodejs of course.